ksylvan/docker-mail-server/README.md

 - Reboot the installed server.

+Once your server is up, from your control host, do `ssh deploy@server.domain` so you can look at the generated secrets. e.g. to get the DKIM key to add to your DNS, do:

+      cat /mnt/docker/mail/opendkim/{your-domain-name}/mail.txt

-The first time you run this, it will run `./bin/setup` and set your `./inventory` files and variable files in `./group_vars/all/`.
+On your control host, the first time you run this, it will run `./bin/setup` and set your `./inventory` files and variable files in `./group_vars/all/`.

 Use `make reset` to remove these files and start over.